 With budget and time constraints, a recruiting team can only host so many campus events.
 Webinars create the opportunity to engage with a wider range of students, unlocking whole new student populations that may include your perfect hires.

-Tap into the talent network: Jumpstart’s talent network includes over 47% of students who self-identify as members of under-represented groups.
+Tap into the talent network: Canvas's talent network includes over 47% of students who self-identify as members of under-represented groups.
 Source webinar attendees by filtering for different majors, graduation years or specific demographic groups and invite up to 500 people.

 Upload your guest lists: Invite students from campus organizations, previous events or any other source by uploading a CSV list with a click of a button.